kbreed12/azurecloudresume/README.md

 # Azure Cloud Resume

-Welcome to the Azure Cloud Resume project.
+Welcome to my Azure Cloud Resume project.
 This project showcases the integration of various Azure services to create a cloud-based resume.

 ## Features